JulsIII/web-sprint-challenge-applied-javascript/README.md

 Document Object Model is an interface for web documents.
 It is an object-oriented representation of the active webpage.
 Because it interfaces with the page, the page can be editied and control outside of itself through the DOM.

 2. What is an event?
 Events allow javascript to register modifications and actions on elements withing the HTML document.
 Events are element related handlers which are used in combination with functions.
+Ex. 'click', 'mouseover', 'scroll'.

 3. What is an event listener?
 Event listerners attach handlers to HTML elements.
 They facilitate the action input to trigger an event, a change withing the HTML & CSS.